FATHER, MOTHER & SON… for just seven days (1st of 7 parts)

 As I opened the front door leading to our terrace, what greeted me was like a scene from a movie – an old frowzy woman standing cleaving to a new-born infant slovenly swathed in an old blanket.
 She inquired if I still wanted to adopt a child and entreated me to get the baby she was clutching.

-Of course, I wanted so badly to have a kid at home.
-I and my wife have yet to have a child after 14-year of marriage… our house, eerie silent, has been wanting to be invaded by the reverberating cries and the timorous laughter of a baby.
-But that notwithstanding, I just could not grab the baby from the hands of Sister Babe.
-I wanted to make sure that there was no monkey business involved in the process, I needed to do some background check.
-Besides, I wanted to talk it over first with my wife.
+Of course, I and my wife wanted so badly to have a son or a daughter.
+We have yet to have one at that time.
+We wanted so badly to hear in that house the reverberating cries and the timorous laughter of an infant.
+But that notwithstanding, I just could not grab that lovely angel from the hands of ate Baby.
+I wanted to make sure that there was no monkey business involved.
+I needed to do some investigation.
+Besides, I wanted to discuss it seriously first with my wife.

-I then told Sister Babe that we will inform her that night about my decision regarding the baby.
+I then told ate Baby that we will inform her that night about our decision regarding the infant.

-But as I was having a meeting with my colleagues in the college where I was working, it was almost noontime already, I received a call from my wife.
-She told me that another party was interested in taking the baby, thus my decision was already needed.
+But as I was having a meeting with my colleagues in the college where I was working, it was almost noontime then, I received a call from my wife.
+She told me that another party was interested in taking the baby, thus I have to make up my mind.
 I told her to give me until evening to decide.
-But she was adamant in asking me to decide earlier.
-That’s her, what she wants, she should get immediately.
-It has always been like that.
-She told me a mouthful, about being indecisive and blah, blah, blah.
+But she was adamant demanding that I had to decide already.

-As far as I could recall, she had never made a major decision in our entire union as husband and wife.
+As far as I could recall, she had never made a major decision.
 I doubted if she would do so that time.

-After a couple of hours, I called my sister-in-law and asked what was my wife’s decision regarding the baby.
-She told me that my wife had already brought home the baby.
+After a couple of hours, I called my sister-in-law and asked what was my wife’s decision on the baby.
+To my surprise, she told me that my wife had already brought the baby home.

-It was a mixture of emotions that I had.
-I was WORRIED!
+It was a mixture of emotion that I felt.
+WORRIED!
 She made a major decision without us seriously conferring with one another.
-But I was EXCITED too!
-I felt an inexplicable urge to go home.
+EXCITED!
+I felt an inexplicable excitement.
 There was seemingly a magnet pulling me home.
-Indeed, it was different because in the past how I wished that I could just stay in the office and work a little more time.
-But that time, I know that there was an angel at home and I would like to be acquainted with him the soonest possible time.
+Indeed, it was different because in the past how I wished that I could just stay in the office and work a little longer.
+But that time, I know that there was an angel at home and I would like to be acquainted with him as soon as possible.

-I have not clutched a baby in my arms for a long time.
+I have not clutched a baby I could call my own for a long time.
 The last time was when my first son was born – 21 years ago.

-On my way home, I silently prayed… that may He make me and my wife ready for whatever responsibilities we would be facing.
+On my way home, I whispered a prayer that may He make me and my wife ready for whatever responsibilities and challenges we were about to face.

-When I got home, the baby was lying in the divan placed under the staircase.
-That’s where I would be lazing off while watching TV in our living room.
+When I got home, the baby was sleeping under the staircase – in the daybed where I would be lazing off while watching TV in our living room.
 Seated beside him was my wife, all smiles and so enthusiastic essaying her newfound role as a mother.

-I paid Sister Babe a visit in their house after dinner.
-It was an angel she brought to us and words were not sufficient to express my gratitude for such.
-But I had to tell her about my reservations.
-Firstly, I made it very clear that I didn’t like that the parents of the baby were just nearby, it would make our situation, and most especially that of the baby, so complicated if the parents are just around.
-Lastly, I don’t like that our situation of not having children for 14 years will be played upon.
-As it was, the long wait for a baby was already emotionally distressing, and if the one given to us will be taken away for whatever reasons there may be, the pain will be much more.
+I visited ate Baby in their house after dinner.
+It was an angel she brought to our doorsteps and words are not sufficient to express my gratitude for such.
+However, I had to tell her about my reservations.
+Firstly, I made it very clear that I don’t like that the parents of the baby live just nearby.
+It would make our situation, and most especially that of the baby, so complicated if the parents are just around.
+Lastly, I don’t like that anyone would take advantage of our situation – childless for a long time – and play with our emotions.
+As it is, the long wait for a child of our own is already emotionally distressing, and if the one given to us will be taken away for whatever reasons there may be, the pain will be much more.

 I told her that I could rebound easily from emotional distress stressing that I am a tough hombre.
-But it would be different on the part of my wife.
+But it may be different on the part of my wife.

-For all those, Sister Babe said… “TRUST ME.”
-She told me that she would accompany me the following day to the midwife who attended to the mother of the baby.
-With that, I went home happily armed with an assurance of a person saying I should trust her.
+For all those, ate Babe said the magic words – “Trust me.”
+Then she told me that I need to accompany her the following day to the midwife who attended to the mother of the baby.
+After that, I went home happily armed with an assurance of a person saying I should trust her.

 Many “firsts” happened that evening.
 There were no disagreements that transpired between me and my wife.
 We ate happily together.
 We talked.
 We planned together.
-We woke up together and attended to the needs of our baby.
-I would say it was a miracle… miracles that occurred because an angel came.
-And that was only his first night with us.
-We decided to give him a name… MARC ANDREI … I wanted MARIE ANDREI.
-But as always, her wish is my command.
-Not that I am uxorious, I am just tired of disagreements.
-She wanted Santino for his nickname… but I wanted to call him EM-EY.
+We woke up together to attend to whatever our baby needed.
+I would say it was a miracle – a miracle that happened because of the presence of an angel.
+And that was only the baby’s first night with us.
+We also had a lengthy discussion about how should we call him.
+We decided to name him MARC ANDREI and his nickname Santino.

 I slept approximately a couple of hours only.
-I could have gone sleepless and I would hove not complained.
+I could have gone sleepless and I would not complain.